Jessica Gonzalez is a Hispanic lawyer who has been fighting for New Jersey legalization as a leader of Minorities 4 Medical Marijuana (M4MM).

 Regarding legalization, Gonzalez said she would want it to have social equity programs receive revenue gained from the taxes, state-sanctioned cannabis education programs, loans or grants from cannabis revenue, technical assistance, and an incubator model.

 While many have been pointing to the failed bill S. 2703 as a model for the referendum to follow, Gonzalez believes it has many issues, especially for micro-businesses.

-“From a legal and business perspective, its trash,” she said.
+“From a legal and business perspective, it’s trash,” she said.

 Micro-licenses are outlined in the medical marijuana bill, the Jake Honig Act.
-The problem is in how they are restricted in many ways.
+The problem is they are restricted in many ways.
 For example, micro-businesses can have no more than a 5,000 sq. ft shop.
-There is also a cap on the number of employees that can work for a dispensary.
+There is also a cap on the number of employees that can work for a micro dispensary.

 If cannabis businesses cannot grow, they might not be able to carry the burden of compliance with red tape.
 Gonzalez explained they will have fixed costs, but their profits are capped in a worst-case scenario.

 “Are investors going to want to invest if they know you’re capped?” she asked.

 Her solution is that micro licenses should be able to turn into full size after one to three years after opening when it’s proven they can comply with regulations and have a track record.